The School for Good and Evil (film): Casting

 Fiona Weir was appointed casting director.
-In November 2020, she opened casting for a "teenage girl with albinism".
 Feig made note to select talented, nice, and cooperative actors; Chainani stated casting was based on talent, not looks.
 Characters were reinterpreted to "make sure [their] spirit ... is best embodied in that particular actor".
-Many fans desired open casting; Chainani stated there would be certain parts that might require "intense open casting", while with others, the ideal actor can be found easily.
 According to Chainani, casting Hester was difficult due to her "very, very specific energy".
 Laurence Fishburne joined the cast as the School Master due to his daughter's love for the books, which she started reading as a tween.

-When casting the roles of Sophie and Agatha, the crew explored the world for "two young actors who have enough weight to them and enough gravitas but also can muster up the likeness".
-Actresses Sophia Anne Caruso and Sofia Wylie were eventually cast in the roles of Sophie and Agatha, respectively.
+Actresses Sophia Anne Caruso and Sofia Wylie were cast in the roles of Sophie and Agatha, respectively.
 Caruso learned of The School for Good and Evil after a general meeting with Feig.
 The script was sent to her shortly after; Caruso was impressed by the writing.
 However, Feig's collaborative and optimistic attitude, as well as his acting experience, was what ultimately persuaded Caruso to join the cast.
 Wylie auditioned for Agatha through a series of self-tapes and a chemistry read with Caruso.
 Feig said she submitted the "most amazing audition" and wanted to cast her immediately.
 According to Caruso, Wylie was clearly "easy to talk to and friendly", with the two having "an immediate connection".